On the tensor Permutation Matrices: Abstract

 \section{Abstract}

-\textbf{Purpose}: The purpose of this paper is to generalize a property of the tensor permutation matrices (TPM's).\\ \textbf{Methods}: The propositions on linear operators are established in intrinsic way, that is independently of the bases, and after that we demonstrate the analogous propositions for the matrices.\\ \textbf{Results}: We show that two TPM's permutate tensor product of matrices.
-Some examples, in the particular case of tensor commutation matrices (TCM's), for studying some linear matrix equations are given.\\ \textbf{Conclusions}: We have generalized a property of TPM's.
-Two TPM's permutate tensor product of rectangle matrices.
-The examples show the utility of the property.\\ \textbf{Keywords}: Tensor product, Matrices, Swap operator, Matrix linear equations.
+We show that two TPM's permute tensor product of rectangle matrices.
+An example, in the particular case of tensor commutation matrices (TCM's), for studying a linear matrix equation is given.\\ \textbf{Keywords}: Tensor product, Matrices, Swap operator, Matrix linear equations.\\ \emph{\textbf{MCS 2010}}: 15A69